Many companies still are struggling on how to reach the Hispanic market effectively and efficiently.

 When I first arrived in Silicon Valley to work for Apple in the 1980s, I felt like a minority.
-I entered a world with…Continue
+I entered a world with circles of influence that looked and felt foreign to…Continue

 Added by HispanicPro on January 19, 2015 at 1:55pm — No Comments

 U.S. Hispanic consumers continue to grow in numbers.
 And as predicted, they aren’t shy about flexing their spending muscle.
 One group in particular, Affluent Hispanics, whose earnings top $100K+ per year, are really tipping the scale.
-While they currently only represent about 12.2% of Hispanic earners, they punch…Continue
+While they currently only represent about 12.2% of Hispanic earners, they punch above their weight as compared to non-Hispanic Affluents…Continue

 Added by HispanicPro on January 12, 2015 at 10:52am — No Comments

 9 New Year's Resolutions every Marketer targeting the Hispanic population should make.
 As compiled by Portada's Editorial Team.
 9 key themes brand marketers should take into account to propel their Hispanic Marketing forward in 2015.